-Note: To assure proper condensate flow during operation, as well as proper operation of the condensate overflow switch (if equipped), the unit and curb must be level.
+Note: To assure proper condensate flow during operation, the unit (and curb) must be level.

 If the unit is elevated, a field constructed catwalk around the unit is strongly recommended to provide easy access for unit maintenance and service.

 Recommendations for installing the Supply Air and Return Air ductwork joining the roof curb are included in the curb instruction booklet.
 Curb ductwork must be fabricated and installed by the installing contractor before the unit is set into place.